koriroys/blog/_posts/2012-10-16-Env-Variables-And-Production-Ready-With-Github-Auth.md

 You've completed my [Error Driven Development](http://koriroys.com/2012/08/15/Error-Driven-Development-And-Authenticating-With-Github/) post.

-Ok, so your github auth is working in development and test, becuase we turned test mode on for development and test.
+Ok, so your github auth is working in development and test, because we turned test mode on for development and test.
 Great.
 Now let's say you want to see if you can authenticate for real with Github.
 Well, let's get to it.

 First let's turn off Omniauth test mode in development.
 Remember that line you added to ```config/environments/development.rb```?
-No, well, here it is to refresh your memomry:
+No, well, here it is to refresh your memory:

 {% highlight ruby %}
 OmniAuth.config.test_mode = true